Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 There's no real translation for 'tartine' – it sometimes means toast but not made with the square, sliced stuff that passes for bread in some countries.

-Everyone has their favourite jam or jelly.
-The most popular (judging by the bare shelves in my local supermarket) are berries or marmalade, or honey.
+Everyone has their favorite jam or jelly.
+The most popular (judging by the bare shelves in my local supermarket) are berries and marmalade, or honey.
 Jellies like quince are also well liked but breakfast toppings is one place where our individuality can shine.
 I, for example, am partial to sour orange marmalade.

 Butter is optional although common, and can be either unsalted (doux) or salted (salé).
 It really is a question of taste, and often of region.

-The tartine, the quintessential breakfast in FranceWelcome to a typical French breakfast, with tartines, butter, jam and a bowl of coffee - now wouldn't that all look better with a set of those Laguiole knives?
+The tartine, the quintessential breakfast in FranceWelcome to a typical French breakfast, with tartines, butter, jam and a bowl of coffee.
 Photo by Nat via Wikimedia Commons CC BY-SA 4.0

 Dunking is nothing new.

-Around the 16th century, someone began dunking buttered bread into milk (coffee wouldn't make an appearance in France for another century or so).
+Around the 16th century, as the story goes, someone began dunking buttered bread into milk (coffee wouldn't make an appearance in France for another century or so).

 By mid-20th century, today's breakfast had become the norm.